 By the 1880s, Republican policies had created an economy that looked much like today’s.
 The nation’s wealth had concentrated among the Carnegies and Rockefellers of the country.
 The majority of Americans were left sweating in factories and fields, living in poverty or on the brink of it.

-Republicans who had once championed hardworking Americans argued that favoring any special interests would destroy economic harmony.
 Democratic voters argued that rather than favoring industrial barons, congressmen should keep the economic playing field level by protecting workers and farmers.
 But Republicans who had once championed hardworking Americans retorted that favoring any special interests would destroy the very economic harmony on which an expanding economy depended.
 Protecting business, they argued, protected everyone.

 It was the Republicans’ fierce commitment to this principle, in spite of ample evidence that their policies were failing to improve the lives of working Americans, that would be the party’s undoing.